solana-labs/solana/book/src/running-validator/validator-stake.md

 solana delegate-stake ~/validator-stake-keypair.json ~/validator-vote-keypair.json
 ```

-> Don’t delegate your remaining 1 SOL, your validator will use those tokens to vote.
+> Don’t delegate your remaining SOL, as your validator will use those tokens to vote.

 Stakes can be re-delegated to another node at any time with the same command, but only one re-delegation is permitted per epoch: